MBoffardi-Intershop/KMP-Panna/README.md

 ## todo list:

+- Notifications (in progress)
+- IMPORTANT: Automate support to http/https
 - Show time to next requestTimer
 - Support for Night theme
-- Test when the burner is in Error Status
-- Notifications
 - Submit to AppStore
 - Support to Localization